ONEcampaign/oda_cookbook/src/oda-data-package.md

 # oda-data Package

 The `oda-data` python package is ONE's primary tool for accessing and working with ODA data.
 It speeds up analysis by handling the heavy lifting—downloading, cleaning, and loading data directly from the OECD's bulk download service.
-Once stored locally, generating outputs is incredibly fast.
+Once stored locally, getting the data is really fast.

 Beyond standard OECD DAC indicators, the package also offers access to unique datasets and analyses created by ONE, such as gender or climate-related data in gross disbursement terms and imputations for multilateral sectors.
-As an additional feature, the package  lets you view data in multiple currencies.
+As an additional feature, the package handles currency conversion.

 `oda-data` lives in a [GitHub repository](https://github.com/ONEcampaign/oda_data_package) and can be installed via pip: